-- The WT discussed 6g and the meaning of 'timely'.
-Some suggested this could mean timesensitive, critical or urgent.
+I) The WT discussed 6g and the meaning of 'timely'.
+Some suggested this could mean time-sensitive, critical or urgent.
 The question was raised who makes the assessment on whether something is timely?
 Most agreed that it would be the role of the ICANN Board to make this assessment, although the GNSO Council could make a recommendation to this end.
+It should be noted that this specific provision is not included as part of the proposed new Annex A.

-ICANN staff has been requested to ask for clarification from Legal on this provision. - The WT agreed to add a new voting threshold for the termination of a PDP (see recommendation 36). - Overall, the WT agreed that the existing voting thresholds should be reviewed as part of the next cycle of GNSO Review.
+m) The WT agreed to add a new voting threshold for the termination of a PDP (see recommendation 36).

+n) Overall, the WT agreed that the existing voting thresholds should be addressed by the